Kiernan Dewsbury-Hall: Chelsea

 On 2 July 2024, Dewsbury-Hall joined club Chelsea for a reported fee of £30 million.
 The move reunited Dewsbury-Hall with former Leicester City manager Enzo Maresca, who made the switch to Chelsea earlier in that summer.
 On 18 August, he made his debut for the club, as a substitute, in a 2–0 loss against Manchester City in the league.
 His first start for Chelsea came on 22 August, in a 2–0 Conference League win over Servette.
 He scored his first goal in the same competition on 3 October, in a 4–2 win over Gent.
 On 20 January 2025, he made his full league debut for Chelsea in a 3–1 win over Wolverhampton Wanderers.

 Dewsbury-Hall was the only player to feature in all 15 matches in Chelsea's successful 2024–25 UEFA Europa Conference League campaign, starting in 13 of them.
 He contributed four goals and three assists, including setting up Jadon Sancho's goal in the 4–1 final victory over Real Betis in Wrocław.

 Dewsbury-Hall was a part of Chelsea's victorious squad for the 2025 FIFA Club World Cup.
 On 29 June, he scored the fourth goal in Chelsea's 4–1 defeat of Benfica in the round of 16.

 Everton

 On 6 August 2025, Dewsbury-Hall joined Everton for an undisclosed fee, reported to be worth £29 million.
 On 18 August 2025, Dewsbury-Hall made his Everton debut in a 1–0 loss away to newly-promoted Leeds United.

+On Everton's first game of the 2026–27 Premier League season, Dewsbury-Hall scored Everton's first goal of the campaign against Crystal Palace.